Midnight on the Roof. That's where he'll be. I know Santa Claus is real. I know that because he's my Dad.

 For weeks she wasted away in front of me.
 Now she didn't eat and her body was starting to draw on what little reserves we left.
 All fat gone, now...
 Read more

 Hard to think now, gazing into her eyes as we lay side by side, that we'd only met on the train an hour ago.
 I'd been standing at first.
 She sat with a mother and two small kids, chatting away; she'd been so gentle, loving, playful with them.
 Occasionally, she'd look out the window.
 Several times she caught my eye in the glass, and smiled...
 Read more

-He had taken it upon...
+He started humming...
 Read more